AikoMidori/steam-dark-mode/README.md

 # Steam Dark Mode

-Use the Steam Dark Mode Tool.bat to update and install the Dark Mode for Steam.
+Use the Steam Dark Mode Tool to update and install the Dark Mode for Steam.
-This will also update all the files to the latest version!
+This Tool can also update all the files to the latest version!

 Visit https://steamcommunity.com/groups/metroskin/discussions/0/1761356057412667612/ to check for updates. join us on discord https://discord.gg/015OTigbS9wyJlBDP to discuss about upcoming releases and updates.